TrueBlocks/trueblocks-core/docs/readmes/apps/blockScrape/README.md

 ### usage

 `Usage:`    chifra scrape [-t|-n|-p|-s|-i|-R|-v|-h] mode
-`Purpose:`  Decentralized blockchain scraper and block cache.
+`Purpose:`  Scan the chain and update the TrueBlocks index of appearances.

 `Where:`